K9s4COPs: Annual Fundraisers

 On Thursday October 27, 2011, K9s4COPs held what would become its annual fundraiser.
 The 2011 Howl-Oween Fundraiser was hosted by John and Kristi Schiller at their home and collected $500,000 in donations.

 On September 20, 2012, K9s4COPs held their second annual fundraiser at El Real Tex Mex Cafe, where they had more than 300 attendees.
 The event was hosted by Kristi Schiller and executive board member, Judge Robert Eckles.

-The third annual fundraiser, Unleashed 2013, was held on October 22, 2013 at Hughes Hangar and hosted by Kristi Schiller and Mayor Annise Parker.
-Unleashed was able to raise more than $460,000 dollars for the foundations.
+The third annual fundraiser, Unleashed 2013, was held on October 22, 2013, at Hughes Hangar and hosted by Kristi Schiller and Mayor Annise Parker.
+Unleashed was able to raise more than $460,000 for the foundations.
 The event kept with the canine theme and guests were offered goody bags of dog cookies and auction packages came with custom dog collars and leashes.

-The 2019 Unleashed gala will take place on October 22, 2019 at Goode Armadillo Co.
+The 2019 Unleashed gala will take place on October 22, 2019, at Goode Armadillo Co.
 Palace.